 Emergency number

-This page contains important phone numbers you can use to contact an Enbridge representative.
+This page contains important phone numbers you can use to contact a representative.

 If you have any comments or questions, please contact us.
-Please call your local regional office listed to the right and ask to speak to an Enbridge representative or the emergency response coordinator for your area.
+To reach an Alliance/ Enbridge representative or an emergency response coordinator (non-emergencies), please contact: